-You may not have ever thought about innovation as a skill before, but like many aspects of business, it is something that can be learned, practised and improved upon.
-A business that strives to add value to their product or service and changes according to consumer demand is more likely to stay in business and remain competitive.
-Businesses now compete in a global market and the emphasis is not only to produce good products but to produce them in a cost-effective way.
+Practise your innovation skills by devising a new way to You may not have ever thought about innovation as a skill produce each product or service outlined in the table on before, but like many aspects of business, it is something the following page (first column). that can be learned, practised and improved upon.
+A The following task focuses on Seed 1 from La Salle's 'four business that strives to add value to their product or seeds' approach that relates to changing a product or service and changes according to consumer demand is service.
+Here are just some of La Salle's suggestions to more likely to stay in business and remain competitive. get innovative ideas flowing.
+Businesses now compete in a global market and the 1 Make a wish for the product.
+For example, if you emphasis is not only to produce good products but to take a simple product like a pen you may wish it did produce them in a cost-effective way.